 Those employed in the industry are very aware of the hazards construction sites present.
 These are dangerous places and there are many ways in which workers can be injured or even killed.
 Known as construction’s Fatal Four, a 2012 report from the OSHA listed these four accident types as the most common:

-Whether you have been injured or you are the family of someone who was killed in a construction accident, you have several options when it comes to recovering compensation or benefits.
+Whether you have been injured or you are the family of someone who was killed in a construction accident in Kansas, you have several options when it comes to recovering compensation or benefits.
 These options include:

 If you have suffered on-the-job injuries then you are entitled to these benefits.
 If a worker is injured on a Kansas construction site through the application of their daily work tasks then they are eligible to claim.
 Benefits are paid by the employer or through a workers compensation insurer and will include full coverage of medical costs along with compensation in part for lost wages.
 You may also receive disability benefits should you become disabled because of the accident.